vishalwaka/blog-post-dsnd/README.md

 For this project, I was interestested in knowing how people respond to offers sent to them:

 1. Which offer type do people respond to most?
-2. Do elder people use offers or not?
+2. Are teens influenced offers or not?
-3. Do higher income people use BOGO (Buy One Get One) offer more than other offers?
+3. Do lower income people use BOGO (Buy One Get One) offer more than other offers?
 4. What percentage of people complete the offer without seeing the offer??